Learning Primitive Embodied World Models: Towards Scalable Robotic Learning: Primitive Embodied Data Paving the Way Towards Scalable Embodied Learning

-Collecting real-world embodied data is labor-intensive.
-Existing datasets, despite size, suffer from limited generalization beyond minor scene variations~\citep{xue2025demogen,rt-1,open_x_embodiment_rt_x_2023,droid,walke2023bridgedata,dalal2024manipgen}.
-To improve generalization in embodied agents, we advocate organizing and collecting data at the level of semantically grounded primitives:
+Collecting real-world embodied data is labor-intensive, and even large-scale datasets suffer from sparsity, high dimensionality, and limited generalization beyond minor scene variations~\citep{xue2025demogen,rt-1,open_x_embodiment_rt_x_2023,khazatsky2024droid,walke2023bridgedata,dalal2024manipgen}, making fine-grained language-action alignment especially challenging.
+To overcome this, we propose organizing embodied experience at the level of \emph{primitives}--short, language-grounded action units that serve as atomic building blocks for complex behaviors, enabling denser supervision and scalable compositional generalization.